Best Garden Tool Organizers for Garage Walls

 Buyer warning

 Handles wider than 1.25″ don’t fit.
 Confirm your tool handles before ordering — measure with a ruler perpendicular to the handle, not parallel.
 Common handles that exceed 1.25″: some snow shovel handles, some leaf blower handles with thick grip wraps, some commercial-grade rake handles, post-hole-digger handles.
-If your collection has wider handles, look at the WALMANN rack or use J-hook clip-style hangers which tolerate wider diameters.
-Also: 4 slots = 4 tools — buyers with bigger collections should pick the WALMANN rack or order multiple Berry Ave hangers.
+If your collection has wider handles, look at the WALMANN rack or use the J-hooks in the Heavy Duty 10-pack which tolerate wider diameters.
+Also: 4 slots = 4 tools — buyers with bigger collections should pick the WALMANN rack or order multiple Berry Ave units.
 The 4 supplemental hooks at the bottom of each unit help with smaller items (gloves, twine, smaller hand tools), but they don’t have the spring-clip security of the main slots.

 Best for Small Tools: Wall Control 30-WGL-100GVB Pegboard Basic Utility Tool Storage Kit